U.S. regulator fines Barclays over decade of records failures

-Barclays Plc has been fined $3.75 million (£2.28 million) by a U.S. regulator over its alleged decade-long failure to properly keep electronic records, emails and instant messages.
+Dec 26 Barclays Plc has been fined $3.75 million by a U.S. regulator over its alleged decade-long failure to properly keep electronic records, emails and instant messages.

 The Financial Industry Regulatory Authority on Thursday said that from 2002 to April 2012, Barclays failed to preserve order data, trade confirmations, account records and other information in a format that prevented their alteration or erasure, known as "Write-Once, Read-Many" or "WORM."